 From Goodfellas to Gangs of New York, some of Scorsese’s most acclaimed films are based on books.

 The Wolf of Wall Street.
-The 2013 movie compared to the 2007 book
+Poster of the 2013 movie and cover of the 2007 book

 VS3